midsandhighs/mids_ssh/README.md

 *ssh_manage_agent.sh* - script that purges and re-adds identities to the `ssh-agent` then prints output

 *com.ssh-manage-launchd.plist* - launchd plist that needs to be placed in `~/Library/LaunchAgents/`
-* scheduled to run at user login and at 0700 every day in your timezone.
+* scheduled to run at user login and at 0700 every day in the time zone of your device.

 usage
 -----